AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

 Adjust `detection_length` to change the sensitivity.
 The BTT sensor "ticks" every 7mm.
 I recommend starting with 10mm to prevent false positives from flow dropoff, bowden slack, etc.

-Note that a smart filament sensor only works when the filament is moving (or not) during extrusion.
-Testing with `QUERY_FILAMENT_SENSOR` will not work.
+Note that a smart filament sensor only works when the filament is moving (or not) during extrusion. **Testing with `QUERY_FILAMENT_SENSOR` may not work how you expect**.
 Test by releasing filament drive tension or grabbing/cutting the filament during a print.

 ```
 [filament_motion_sensor filament_sensor]